-Performance linked remuneration includes both short-term incentive and long term incentives and is designed to reward key management personnel for meeting or exceeding their financial and personal objectives.
-The short-term incentive (STI) is an "at risk" bonus provided in the form of cash, while the long term incentive (LTI) is provided as performance rights over ordinary shares of RR Australia Limited under the rules of the Performance Rights Plan.
+Performance linked remuneration includes both short-term incentives and long-term incentives and is designed to reward key management personnel for meeting or exceeding their financial and personal objectives.
+The short-term incentive (STI) is an "at risk" bonus provided in the form of cash, while the long-term incentive (LTI) is provided as performance rights over ordinary shares of RR Australia Limited under the rules of the Performance Rights Plan.

-Short-Term Incentive
+Short-term incentive

-During 2007, year the board set the key performance indicators (KPIs) for the key management personnel.
+During 2007, the Board set the key performance indicators (KPIs) for the key management personnel.
 The KPIs generally include measures relating to the Company, and the individual, and include financial, people, customer, strategy and risk measures.
 The measures are chosen as they directly align the individual's reward to the KPIs of the Company and to its strategy and performance.